Last updated: 10 November 2022

 Following the training you will be offered the opportunity for paid work on location as a runner or marshal.
 Having experienced first-hand how a film is produced and with a high profile production credit on your CV you will then receive support and advice on finding a substantive trainee crew role.
 Visit the 'Set Ready' webpage for more information.

-Delivery of the training will be a mixture of online and in person sessions.
-In person sessions will take place at a venue in Waltham Forest where social distancing measures will be in place.
+Delivery of the training will be in person sessions taking place at a venue in Waltham Forest.
 The course is free to attend.

 The course covers the following areas:

 The programme format is participatory and practical, with questions and answers sessions from industry professionals who will provide insight into the industry across a range of disciplines.
-The course trainers are Amie Tridgell, Location Manager (Paddington 2, Rocks, Rush, Wild Rose) and Jude Winstanley: Line Producer (BBC TV, BAFTA, Big Talk Productions & Managing Director (The Unit List).
+We are pleased to have course trainers are top level industry experience in Emma Jane Richards, Location Manager (Infinite, Jack Ryan, The Aeronauts) and Lawrence Hector, Assistant Director (Fast and Furious 10, Knuckledust, Bridgerton).

 On completion of the course, you will become part of the wider 'Set Ready' talent network with follow-up mentoring support and connections to employment opportunities into entry level roles.